virtualabs/hackwatch/README.md

 Pressing the button on the right side of the watch will bring you back to the current category and then to the main screen.
-If this button is pressed when on the main screen (clock), the watch will go in deep sleep mode and can be wake up by pressing the button again.
+If this button is pressed when on the main screen (clock), the watch will go in deep sleep mode and can be woken up by pressing the button again.

 Provided tools
 --------------